Convective stability analysis of massive neutron stars formed in binary mergers: Methods and numerical models

 \subsection{Matter field and equation of state}

 The matter field is described by perfect fluid, with the energy-momentum tensor given by

 Here $u^{\mu}$ is the four-velocity, $g$ is the determinant of the spacetime metric $g_{\mu\nu}$, and the pressure $p$ is a function of the rest-mass density $\rho$ and the specific internal energy $\epsilon$ through the EOS.
-In this paper, we employ the piecewise polytropic parametrization~\cite{Read:2008iy} of three barotropic EOSs, namely APR4~\cite{Akmal:1998cf}, SLy4~\cite{Douchin:2001sv}, and MPA1~\cite{Muther:1987xaa}.
-The zero-temperature pressure $p_{\rm c}$ and specific internal energy $\epsilon_{\rm c}$ are parameterized by piecewise polytropes consisting of four segments,
+In this paper, we employ the piecewise polytropic parametrization~\cite{Read:2008iy} of three barotropic EOSs, namely APR4~\cite{Akmal:1998cf}, SLy4~\cite{Douchin:2001sv}, and MPA1~\cite{Muther:1987xaa}. {The zero-temperature pressure $p_{\rm c}$ and specific internal energy $\epsilon_{\rm c}$ are parameterized by piecewise polytropes consisting of four segments: The adiabatic index of the crust is set to a fixed value, wihle three more indecies are used to approximate the core region (see \cite{Read:2009yp,Uryu:2009ye,Taniguchi:2010kj,Hotokezaka:2013mm,Hotokezaka:2015xka,Kiuchi:2017pte,Kiuchi:2019kzt} for more details).
+In each segment, the EOS is given as}

 where $\Delta\epsilon_{i}$ is calculated by imposing the continuity of the pressure and specific internal energy at the transitional density $\rho_{i}$.
-The EOS is fixed once the transitional density $\rho_{i}$, the polytropic index $\Gamma_{i}$, and the polytropic constant of $i=0$, $K_0$, are chosen.
-To account for the shock heating during and after merger, we add a $\Gamma$-law thermal component to the cold part.
+The EOS is fixed once the transitional density $\rho_{i}$, the polytropic index $\Gamma_{i}$, and the polytropic constant of $i=0$, $K_0$, are chosen. {Our choices of these parameters of the selected EOSs follow that of Ref.~\cite{Read:2008iy}.} To account for the shock heating during and after merger, we add a $\Gamma$-law thermal component to the cold part.
 The resulting total pressure and specific internal energy of the hybrid EOS can be written as

 where $p_{\mathrm{th}}$ and $\epsilon_{\rm th}$ are the thermal contributions.
 In general, $\Gamma_{\rm th}$ depends on density, temperature, and composition~\cite{Constantinou:2015mna,Keller:2022crb,Keller:2020qhx}.
 Since it has been suggested that a constant $\Gamma_{\rm th}$ approximation is suitable for investigating the fate of the merger remnant~\cite{Bauswein:2010dn}, we follow Ref.~\cite{Kiuchi:2017pte} and take $\Gamma_{\rm th}=1.8$ in this work.
-The dependence of the post-merger evolution process on $\Gamma_\mathrm{th}$ is investigated in a separate paper (Han et al., in preparation).
+The dependence of the post-merger evolution process on $\Gamma_\mathrm{th}$ is investigated in a separate paper (\citet{Han:2025pho}).

 In this hybrid EOS, the specific enthalpy is given by

 where the energy density $e$ is expressed as $\rho(1+\epsilon)$.
 From the first law of thermodynamics,

 we obtain the temperature $T$ and the specific entropy $S$ as